pacificclimate/pdp/README.md

 ### CF time systems

-In CF standards compliant datasets, datetimes are represented by index values in a time system defined by units, start datetime, and calendar.
+In CF standards compliant datasets, datetimes are represented by index values (values of the time dimension) in a time system defined by units, start datetime, and calendar.

 - Units are fixed intervals of time labelled by terms such as 'day', 'hour', 'minute'.
-- A start datetime is simply a specification of year, month, day, etc., in a calendrical system specified by calendar.
+- A start datetime is a specification of year, month, day, etc., in a specified calendar system.
-- The calendar is specified an identifier chosen from a fixed CF vocabulary that includes 'standard', 'gregorian', '365_day', and '360_day', with the obvious meanings.
+- The calendar is specified an identifier chosen from a fixed CF vocabulary that includes 'standard', 'gregorian', '365_day', 'noleap', and '360_day', with the obvious meanings.
 - A time index _t_ specifies a time point defined as _t_ time units after the start datetime, in the specified calendar.

 The following classes represent time systems and datetimes within such a system: